 Filter Variables are useful for when you want to change the definition on a row or column axis dynamically based on the user selected filter.
 In this article, let's look at how to configure one.

-In this example, we can see that the Brand filter selection (i.e., Adair and Harper) are dynamically injected onto the row axis.
+In this example, we can see that the Brand filter selection (i.e., Adair, Harper, and Zofia) are dynamically injected onto the row axis.